angietseng/angietseng/README.md

 - 👋 Hi, my name is Angeline Tseng.
-- 👀 I am interested in leveraging machine learning to drive advancements in healthcare.
+- 👀 Interested in software development, machine learning and healthcare.
 - 📫 How to reach me: \
      Email: angelinecct3@gmail.com \
      LinkedIn: https://www.linkedin.com/in/angeline-tseng/